Kshubhranshu/Kshubhranshu/readme.md

 <h3>Killed Projects</h3>
 <ul>
-  <li><strong>IdeaBook</strong> – A distraction-free note-taking app to capture and organize startup ideas.
+  <li><strong>IdeaBook</strong> – A distraction-free note-taking app to capture and organize ideas and notes.
 Shut down due to low user engagement and lack of product-market fit.</li>
   <li><strong>Fibo</strong> – A fitness CRM for gyms and online fitness businesses.
 After interviewing 30 users, discovered limited demand — only 2 users showed genuine interest, so it was discontinued.</li>
 </ul>